probtn/probtn-ios/README.md

 Server side
 ---------------

+ProBtn can respond to actions from webview.
+Three type of actions available at this moment:

+1. proBtn.hide(); Hide button and content view.
+2. proBtn.hideContent(); Close content view.
+3. proBtn.performAction(); Send event to the server that the user has performed required action for the current campaign.
+If targeting is properly configured on the server side, next time button is loaded by the user - new campaign will be displayed.
+If the user has performed required actions for all campaigns available to him, button will not be shown.

+All of these actions can be performed from javascript code in your site.
+For example, you can set action as a listener on button event (see example page at http://nameless-fortress-6801.herokuapp.com/).

 All the settings are taken from the server so you can customize the appiarence of the button by simply changing the on the serverside.
 The server adress is [admin.probtn.com](http://admin.probtn.com).
 After all the data loaded from the server the button would appear automatically.